ray-project/ray/doc/source/tutorial.rst

 - **What are Key-Value Object Stores.**
   Ray uses this form of data storage for sharing memory between worker processes.

-.. note:: Key-Value Object Store
+.. topic:: Key-Value Object Store

   In a key-value object store, objects may be accessed by a unique object ID, similar to using *keys* to access *values* inside dictionaries in Python,